CHARGED WITH POSSESSION OF A CONTROLLED SUBSTANCE?

 EXAMINING THE DRUG POSSESSION LAWS IN TEXAS

-In Texas, possession of a controlled substance (PCS) such as marijuana, cocaine, or methamphetamine occurs when a person intentionally has care, custody, control or management over the item(s) in question.
+In Texas, possession of a controlled substance (PCS) such as marijuana, cocaine, controlled prescription medications or methamphetamine occurs when a person intentionally has care, custody, control or management over the item(s) in question.
 Possession does not require ownership.
 Even if drugs belong to someone else, any person who knowingly has care, control or management of drugs when they are found can be charged.
 Drug possession may result in a criminal record, which can have adverse effects on your future.
 Drug possession penalties depend on the type of drugs involved, the amount, whether minors were involved in the offense, and whether the defendant has a prior criminal history.
 Penalties may include jail time, fines, probation or all of these.

 A common point of controversy in drug cases is the consent to search.
 Many times police officers obtain consent to search from people who have illegal drugs or other contraband in their vehicles.
 Sometimes police officers trick people or intimidate them into giving consent to search.
 Texas courts will accept one’s consent to search even if it is not in writing.
 This can cause problems, in that police can say they obtained consent to search when they really did not.
 Those situations are difficult to combat after the fact, especially if the person arrested has a prior record.
 Not all criminal lawyers in Houston have the experience needed to deal with these situations.

 GET HELP FROM A KNOWLEDGEABLE HOUSTON DRUG POSSESSION ATTORNEY